otlib/otlib-libot/README.md

     * **Description:**

-      This program is representative of an adaptation of the SCR0 program onto the semantics of MetaTrader 4 Inicator types programs.
+      This program is representative of an adaptation of the SCR0 program onto the semantics of MetaTrader 4 Indicator types programs.
 In adapting the SCR0 program for application as a MetaTrader 4 Indicator type program, a number of revisions have been produced onto the original SCR0 prototype.
 Mainly, data buffering in IND0 is produced onto a series of _time_ and _rate_ buffers, rather than a single buffer of _Trend_ classes.

-      In order to provide data values for application with the indicator's `DRAW_SECTION` buffer style, an additional buffer has been defined for maintaining synchronization between the respective _data buffers_ and the indicator's single _drawn buffer_.
+      In order to provide data values for application onto the indicator's `DRAW_SECTION` buffer style, an additional buffer has been defined for maintaining synchronization between the respective _data buffers_ in the IND0 implementation and the indicator's single _drawn buffer_.

     * **Known Issues**
         * **SCR0_IND0_DIVERGE**